 - New indoor ambulance bay opening

 A new indoor ambulance bay is set to open this summer at University of Minnesota Medical Center.
 The new ambulance garage—which replaces a smaller outdoor ambulance bay—will allow medical staff and EMS teams to better serve the community in a climate-controlled environment.
 “We are thrilled to have an enclosed heated garage that will be equipped to improve our capabilities and to provide a safer and more private environment for patients being transported to and from the hospital, especially during inclement weather,” said Emergency Medicine Physician Gregory Loppnow, MD.

-The new pharmacy, located adjacent to the hospital’s main floor lobby, will be more accessible and for patients and visitors.
-Patients will now have the option to receive digital alerts when a prescription is ready for pickup.
-The pharmacy is expected to open in July.
-“We look forward to making the pharmacy experience as convenient as possible for patients with the new, more visible location and patient alerts,” said Matt Schille, the Fairview Pharmacy Services site manager.
+The new pharmacy, located adjacent to the East Bank Hospital’s main floor lobby, will be more accessible and for patients and visitors.
+Patients will also have the option to receive alerts when a prescription is ready for pickup.
+The pharmacy recently opened on Aug.
+4. “We look forward to making the pharmacy experience as convenient as possible for patients with the new, more visible location and patient alerts,” said Matt Schille, the Fairview Pharmacy Services site manager.

 - Harvard Street Closure Aug.
 16 - 19